LAWS GOVERNING A KNIFE

-“A knife is only as good as the one who wields it”, Knives have been a part of the rise of human race and have evolved during the course of human history, as useful tools.
+“A knife is only as good as the one who wields it”, Knives have been a part of the rise of the human race and have evolved during the course of human history, as useful tools.
 Early man used knives as a tool for self-defense, to hunt, to cook and for carpentry.
-From the short tempered young men in Romeo and Juliet to the stabbing of Julius Caesar, Shakespearian plays give us a glimpse of the actual conditions prevailing in medieval Europe, where carrying a dagger was fashionable but often lead disaster and tragedy.
-Taking into consideration the dangerous aspects of violence which arises from the roots of carrying, possessing or holding dangerous weapons, authorities have restricted people from using it for offensive purposes by creating rules and regulations governing arms and ammunitions.
+From the short tempered young men in Romeo and Juliet to the stabbing of Julius Caesar, Shakespearian plays give us a glimpse of the actual conditions prevailing in medieval Europe, where carrying a dagger was fashionable but often lead to disaster and tragedy.
+Taking into consideration the dangerous aspects of violence which arise from the roots of carrying, possessing, or holding dangerous weapons, authorities have restricted people from using it for offensive purposes by creating rules and regulations governing arms and ammunitions.
+This article briefly discusses the knife laws in India.

 ORIGIN OF KNIFE REGULATIONS